ace26597/UltronSolar/src/content/blog/rooftop_solar_in_dhule.md

   - Suitable for large bungalows, small commercial setups, or mixed-use buildings.
   - More common on institutional or small industrial roofs in North Maharashtra.

-As a rough thumb rule, in Maharashtra’s climate, **1 kW of good-quality rooftop solar can generate about 1,400–1,600 units per year**, averaging around 4–4.5 units per day over the year.:contentReference[oaicite:5]{index=5}
+As a rough thumb rule, in Maharashtra’s climate, **1 kW of good-quality rooftop solar can generate about 1,400–1,600 units per year**, averaging around 4–4.5 units per day over the year.

 ### Ballpark Cost Range (On-Grid Systems)